antonyaneeta/neocortexapi/source/MyCloudProjectSample/Documentation/ML_22-23_9ImplementSerializationofHtmClassifier-TeamAlpha.md

 Readme.md file availiiable about project  here :- https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/team_alpha/MySEProject/Documentation/README.md

 1. What is the **input**?
+The input for Multisequnce learnign experiment is a csv file containing the sequnce with which we indent to train teh HTMCLassifier class

 2. What is the **output**?
+Oputput of the Multisequnce learning experiment is Predicting hte Next elemnt after the learning done.
+WE calculate the Predictor accuracy with both normal predicotor and ALso a Serialized predictor THis easblisheds that the newly implemented HTMClassifier Serialization  is correct and matching with normal predicotr class.

+a.
+The utput of a  serialized output .txt file in each experiment saved to the Azure output container.
+b.
+THe Important

 3. What your algorithmas does?
 How ?